raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 will depend on projections of existing histograms.
 Note that if you instead want to extract values (eg. time series of mean), use the [trending framework](#trending) instead.

-To create new histograms, implement the function `createAdditionalSYSHistograms(subsystemContainer)` and add a new `histogramContainer` to the `subsystemContainer.histsAvailable` list.
+To create new histograms, implement the function `createAdditional(SYS)Histograms(subsystem, **kwargs)` and add a new `histogramContainer` to the `subsystemContainer.histsAvailable` list.
 When specifying the histogram container, the histogram it will be projected from must be specified!
 Then, the projection function must be appended to the list `histogramContainer.projectionFunctionsToApply`.
 Note that additional processing functions can still be [added later](#find-processing-functions).
 Remember that the histogram to project is cloned, and therefore the user does not need to reset the axes ranges.